A time-like window into tensionless worldsheets

 To date, string theory remains arguably the most promising framework for constructing a quantum theory of gravity.
 It generalizes the concept of point particles (as employed in quantum field theory) to one-dimensional fundamental strings, thereby offering a natural basis for a quantum theory of GR.
 These strings are characterized by an intrinsic length scale $\ell_s$, which determines their tension through the relation $\alpha^\prime \sim \ell_s^2$ (e.g., see \eqref{MW2}).
 In non-interacting regime, the tension of strings acts as the sole free parameter and leads to two extreme limits.
 The infinite tension limit ($\mathcal{T} \to \infty$) corresponds to the point-particle limit ($\ell_s \to 0$), where strings lose their distinctive `stringy' nature ($\alpha^\prime \to 0$), and string theory reduces to the low-energy sector of GR and supergravity.
 Conversely, the tensionless limit ($\mathcal{T} \to 0$) propels strings into an `ultra-stringy' regime ($\alpha^\prime \to \infty$), where they become infinitely stretchable ($\ell_s \to \infty$), pushing the framework into its ultra-high-energy sector, far from the end of GR and supergravity.
 Notably, the tensionless limit bears some similarities to the point-particle limit, akin to the massless limit in point-particles, where the string worldsheet becomes null \cite{Schild:1976vq} and corresponds to the ``null'' sector of string theory.
-This underscores the significance of investigating the tensionless limit of string theory to gain a deeper understanding of how strings perceive generic null surfaces and, possibly the spacetime singularities.
+In this context, the connection between null strings and Ambitwistor strings \cite{Casali:2016atr,Casali:2017zkz} is also noteworthy.
+All of this underscores the significance of investigating the tensionless limit of string theory to gain a deeper understanding of how strings perceive generic null surfaces and, possibly the spacetime singularities.